CandN/CandN.github.io/_posts/2016-05-20-cron-meets-rails.md

 +--------------------------- minute (0 - 59)
 {% endhighlight %}

-Nitice that days of the week has 8 possible values.
+Notice that days of the week has 8 possible values.
 That is because sunday is assigned to 0 and 7.

 Sample `crontab` file, for `jon_snow` user, can look like: